ArielAmzalak/WBAPI_Doc/doc/authentication-international-rates.md

 To set or edit your primary business location:

 1. [Navigate to Business Settings by clicking here](https://business.facebook.com/settings/info?edit_pbl=true)
-2. Select the country of the business’s primary location of operation from the dropdown, or enter it in the text field.
+2. Select the country of the businesss primary location of operation from the dropdown, or enter it in the text field.
 Note that this is the location where your business has its headquarters and maintains its bookkeeping records.
 3. Click **Next**
 4. Answer the questions on the screen.
 These answers will help Meta verify your primary business location.
 5. Click **Next**
 6. Click **Submit for review**

-*Note: You won’t be able to make any changes while your verification is under review.*
+*Note: You wont be able to make any changes while your verification is under review.*

 ### Primary business location status

 The **Primary Business Location** field in the Business Manager will also display a status:

-* **Verified** — We have verified your business's primary location.
+* **Verified**  We have verified your business's primary location.
-* **Pending verification** — We are in the process of determining your business's primary location.
+* **Pending verification**  We are in the process of determining your business's primary location.
-* **Rejected** — We disagreed with the country you designated, based on publicly available information and what you included when you edited your location.
+* **Rejected**  We disagreed with the country you designated, based on publicly available information and what you included when you edited your location.
 You can manually edit your location again and include different information as part of your submission.

 ### Get your location via API